feljost/MachineLearning-WebApp/README.md

 'numpy'
 'sklearn'

-then run the following command from the console 'streamline run app.py'
+then run the following command from the console:
+'streamline run app.py'